javierriveracastro/betteroll-swade/docs/Global-Actions.md

 ## Macros

 The following variables are pre-populated in a macro run from global actions for macro writer convenience.
-Note that all info is already stored in the message, all the other are just conveniences.
+Note that all info is already stored in the message, all the others are just conveniences.

 ```js
 const actor = actor_param; // The card actor